-- IF you are an ECDE student entering Block I for this Fall 2018, and you are planning to participate in Pre-K Block II student teaching in Spring 2019, you will need to enter the “student portal” between October 15th - 28th, 2018 to complete and submit the ‘Application’ for Student Teaching.
+- IF you are an ECDE student entering Block I for Fall 2020, and you are planning to participate in Pre-K placement experience during the Fall term, you will need to enter the “student portal” between February 24th – March 6th, 2020 to complete and submit the ‘Application’ for Student Teaching.
 Students will be using the “Clinical Experience” link to access this document.
 A representative from the Clinical Experience Office will be meeting with you during the Spring 2020 semester in one of your designated classes to go over the application process and timeline.

-- IF you are an ECDE student entering Block III for this Fall 2018, and you are planning to participate in K-3 Block IV during Spring 2019, followed by K-3 Block V Student Teaching in Fall 2019, you will need to enter the “student portal” between September 24th - October 14th, 2018 to complete the ‘Application’ for Student Teaching using the “Clinical Experience” link.
+- IF you are an ECDE student entering Block III for this Spring 2020, and you are planning to participate in K-5 Block IV during Fall 2020, followed by K-5 Block V Student Teaching in Spring 2021, you will need to enter the “student portal” between February 3rd – 14th, 2020 to complete the ‘Application’ for Student Teaching using the “Clinical Experience” link.

-- IF you are an ECDE student entering Block IV for this Fall 2018, and you are planning to participate in K-3 Block V during Spring 2019, you should have completed your application during Spring semester 2018. **If you did NOT complete your application during the Fall semester, contact Mike Englert, Director of Clinical Experience firstname.lastname@example.org.
+- IF you are an ECDE student entering Block IV for this Spring 2020, and you are planning to participate in a K-5 Block V Student Teaching placement during Fall 2020, you should have completed your application during Fall semester 2019. **If you did NOT already complete your application during the Fall semester, contact Mike Englert, Director of Clinical Experience, firstname.lastname@example.org.

-- IF you are a current ADED student and you are planning to participate in your ‘Fall Practicum’ during the Fall 2018 semester, followed by your ‘Student Teaching’ during Spring 2019, you should have completed your application last year, Fall 2017. ** If you did NOT complete your application last semester, contact Mike Englert, Director of Clinical Experience email@example.com.
+- IF you are an ADED student and you are planning to participate in your ‘Fall Practicum’ during the Fall 2020 semester, followed by your ‘Student Teaching’ during Spring 2021, you should have completed your application by December 1st during, Fall 2019. ** If you did NOT complete your application in Fall semester, contact Mike Englert, Director of Clinical Experience, email@example.com.

 IMPORTANT NOTE: The student teaching application is not complete until all sections of the application have green checkmarks.
 If you have missed a section, your application is not complete and will not be processed.